smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 A table-valued function acts like a view with the added benefit of being parameterized.
 Table-valued functions can be single-statement or multi-statement, and you can join to other datasets using `CROSS APPLY` or `OUTER APPLY`.

 For this example, we create a table-valued function using the `Employees` table.
-To use the table values function, we can select from the function or use the `CROSS APPLY` join operation.
+To use the table-valued function, we can select from the function or use the `CROSS APPLY` join operation.

 ```sql
 CREATE OR ALTER FUNCTION FnGetEmployees (@EmployeeID INTEGER)